Catholic Scholar & Consultant

 Bringing together 30+ Catholic voices including Cardinal Robert Sarah, Mike Aquilina, Jimmy Akin, and Dave Armstrong.

-"As a pastor, you see good and faithful believers struggling with questions about tradition and authority in the Church almost every day.
-After decades of very difficult times for the Church and its believers, those who continue practicing the faith are not only committed and invested, but also desire the gifts of clarity and hope...
-The essays collected in Faith in Crisis give the reader these gifts of clarity and hope.
-The reader walks away with a better understanding of how to think about the life of the Church today, with a better sense of what really matters, and with a deeper conviction that together, and by the grace of God, the future is filled with possibility."Fr.
-Brendan FitzgeraldRector, Basilica of the National Shrine of the Assumption of the Blessed Virgin Mary—America's First Cathedral
+"The essays in Faith in Crisis give the reader the gifts of clarity and hope.
+The reader walks away with a better understanding of how to think about the life of the Church today, and with a deeper conviction that together, by the grace of God, the future is filled with possibility."Rev. Brendan FitzgeraldRector, Basilica of the National Shrine of the Assumption—America’s First Cathedral

 For publishers, authors, organizations